 - Recruiting and scheduling volunteers to shelve and organize books and provide supplemental help to the library staff.
-In 2013 alone, a monthly average of 24 volunteers gave an annual total of 2,033 hours of service;
+Each year, a monthly average of 36 volunteers give an annual total of nearly 3,000 hours of service;

 - Sponsoring events and programs for patrons of all ages, including summer reading programs, after-school teen reading programs, and author receptions and other adult programs;

 - Organizing fundraisers such as raffles and the sale of used books, literary-themed gift baskets, and commemorative library walkway bricks, all of which most recently helped create the library’s teen area.

 Future plans for the FOHL include helping the library achieve its goals for increased technology training and programming, a public computer lab, and private study rooms for tutoring.